lailvlong/PPNet/README.md

 # PPNet
 Official codes of PPNet: Prospective Prototypical Network for 3D Few-Shot Class-Incremental Learning

-Our paer is currently under-rewivewed.
+Our paper is currently under-revivewed.
 The codes will be available soon.